hdorgeval/le-livre-des-rois/src/markdown/en/warner/06-faridun/01-how-faridun-ascended-the-throne.md

 Bedecked her house as it had been a garden

-1 A feast held on the 16th of Mihr and the five following days.

-THE SHAHNAMA OF FIRDA USl

 And there received her guests.
 She then unlocked

 The portal of her secret hoards, brought forth